Agricultural Sciences & Natural Resources Food Science & Technology

 Head: Rolando Flores, 143 Filley Hall

-Professors: Benson, Cuppett, Hanna, Hutkins, Jackson, Rupnow, Taylor, Wehling, Weller, Zeece
+Professors: Benson, Hutkins, Jackson, Rupnow, Taylor, Thippareddi, Wehling, Weller, Zeece

 Coordinator for Undergraduate Research: Wehling

 Food Science and Technology students find career opportunities with food processing firms, government agencies, and educational institutions.
-Types of positions available to food science and technology graduates include new product development, quality assurance, food plant management, food research, food marketing and sales, education, and extension.
+Types of positions available to food science and technology graduates include new product development, quality assurance, food plant management, food research, food marketing and sales, and education.

 The curriculum includes a balance of courses in food science, biological sciences, physical sciences, mathematics, and social sciences and humanities.
 Food science courses include food engineering, food analysis, food chemistry, food microbiology, nutrition, quality assurance, and commodity processing courses.
 Students are encouraged to participate in an internship program that provides summer employment in the food industry.